Why and how to report sightings of brown marmorated stink bugs in your home or business

-If you or someone you know has seen this pest in or on the outside of your home or place of business, we want to hear from you!
-Everyone who sees this pest is asked to report it on the Midwest Invasive Species Information Network (MISIN) website or mobile app.
+If you or someone you know has seen this pest in or on the outside of your home or place of business, and you are outside of the area in which we now know it is well-established in Michigan (see map below), we want to hear from you!
+Go to the Midwest Invasive Species Information Network (MISIN) website or mobile app, register as a user (it’s free) and follow the instructions for submitting a report.
 A few minutes of your time can be incredibly helpful in officially cataloging and tracking this invasive pest.

 - Brown marmorated stink bugs are moving into Michigan homes again (posted Sept.
 22, 2016) by MSU Extension